mnemnion/zitron/doc/zitron.md

 together as shown (spaces are forbidden).
 Note that this differs from yacc and bison as well, which use `|` to separate entire rule definitions, while Zitron uses the symbol with a higher precedence to create a group of several accepted terminals.
-Alternative reductions for a given non-terminal are written as several definitions for that non-terminal.
 The multiterminal is easily the best part of Lemon which is documented precisely nowhere at the time of writing.

+In Lemon, alternative reductions for a given non-terminal are written as several definitions for that non-terminal.
+In Zitron you also have the option of using the ditto rule ` `` ` if you would like, with the same effect.

 Note that the `@` can only be placed on the capture of a terminal or multiterminal (or [%token_class](#token_class)).